4teenth/vifloats/README.md

 2. open root folder of this repository

-3. make a new branch via git checkout -b <branch name>
+3. make a new branch via git checkout -b yourbranchname

 4. write your code